 - Step 6 – Firmly and carefully pull only the two ends.
-Meaning, all ends excluding the one with a twisted knot.
-Doing this will assure that there are no gaps and that everything remains stable.
+Meaning all ends, excluding the one with a twisted knot.
+Doing this will ensure that there are no gaps and that everything remains stable.

 - Step 7 – Repeat step 7 of our tutorial 1, testing out the loop before using it for fishing.